hayde0264/CS-Degree/ADT/Lists/Answers/whatIsASinglyLinkedList.md

 A singly linked list is a **data structure** which consists of nodes **that represent a sequence**.
 Each Node contains data as well as a **reference or link to the next Node in the sequence**.

+## What are the first and last elements?

 Within a singly linked list, the first Node is called the **"head"**, and the last Node is called the **tail**.
 So, when the tail is reached, we consider the next reference **null**.

+## How do they compare to arrays?
 Like an array, singly linked lists keep elements in a particular order.
 This order is determined by the chain or next links between nodes.
 Unlike an array, a singly linked list does **not have a predetermined size and will use space proportionally to its number of elements**.
 So, when working with singly linked **, we do not keep track of any indices for the nodes within the list**.